 In fact, the terms, “high fidelity” and “low fidelity”, were firstly used in rock music to describe the sound and playing skills of the rock and roll at the end of the 1980s.
-As the years goes by, they are also applied in web/app design to refer to the different levels of details and functionality build into a prototype.
+As the years go by, they are also applied in web/app design to refer to the different levels of details and functionality built into a prototype.

 In the following, I will walk you through the basics and differences lying in the high fidelity and low fidelity, and explain why and how to choose them to make excellent prototypes for a better design or user research.

 Table of Contents:

 "A prototype is an early sample, model, or release of a product built to test a concept or process.
 It is a term used in a variety of contexts, including semantics, design, electronics, and software programming." ---- from Wikipedia.

 When it comes to UI/UX design, a prototype helps designers translate their design ideas into a digital and tangible model.
 They can direclty test parts or all of the UIs, interactions and UX flows to see whether they are workable and excutable.